AgForce/flutter-coding-test/README.md

-# flutter_coding_challenge
+# flutter-coding-test

-Flutter Interview Test

-## Getting Started
+This is a coding challenge for Flutter candidates.

-Please check out this project.
+Please check out this Git project and share your screen with us.
 In the code, you will find some TODOs.
 We are interested in your ideas on how to solve these tasks, and how to structure the project for good maintainability going forward.
 You are not required to finish implementing the tasks within the interview's time.
 We are more interested in having a constructive discussion about how the tasks can be solved.